 |

-The Company has implemented a policy on Prevention, Prohibition and Redressal of Sexual Harassment of Women in the Workplace.
+The Company has implemented a policy on Prevention, Prohibition and Redressal of Sexual Harassment of women in the workplace.
 The Company has duly constituted an Internal Complaints Committee according to the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 The Company is committed to creating a safe and healthy working environment.
 The Company believes that all individuals have the right to be treated with dignity and strives to create a workplace which is free of gender bias and Sexual Harassment.
 The Company has a zero-tolerance approach to any form of Sexual Harassment.
-The Policy has been displayed on the website of the Company under the head of investor relation/ Shivalik corporate policy tab at https:// www.shivalikbimetals.com/images/pdf/Prevention-of-Sexual-Harrasement-Policy.pdf
+The policy has been displayed on the website of the Company under the head of investor relation/ Shivalik corporate policy tab at https://www. shivalikbimetals.com/about-us.php?pageId=32

-During the Financial Year 2023-24, the status of the complaint is as follows:
+During the Financial Year 2024-25 complaints status as per below:

 |